czmirek/PlantUML-AzureIcons/README.md

 !include AzurePuml/AzureCommon.puml
 !include AzurePuml/all.puml
 ```
 Then look into the [macro table](https://github.com/czmirek/PlantUML-AzureIcons/blob/main/table.md) and find whatever you want to add into your PUML in same manner as from the former official library.

+> If you are coming from the former library then **beware, the macros are different**!
+Read below.

 It may be unneccessary to load all icons so you can handpick only what you need.
 ```puml